AaravShakunt/fetch-ai-agents/README.md

 ---

-## 📌 Notes

-- Ensure all linked agents are running and accessible at the URLs provided.
-- The system is designed to be extendable — add any future integrations as needed.
-- Can be connected to databases and frontend dashboards for full-stack applications.

----

-## ✅ Optional Improvements

-- Add retries for failed requests
-- Persist responses to a database
-- Display results in a frontend dashboard (React, Vue, etc.)
-- Add webhook or notification system for updates

----

 ## 🌟 Contributing

 Contributions are welcome!
 If you have ideas for new agents or improvements, feel free to open an issue or submit a pull request.

----

-## 📄 License

-This project is open-source and available under the MIT License.